MichaelZhangCA/confluent-kafka-python/README.md

 #### librdkafka-0.11.4
 I cloned from https://github.com/edenhill/librdkafka, I pick the same verion as Confluent's package, v 0.11.4.
 PS: The librdkafka repo on Confluent is not up-to-date, some functions are not missing in the repo.
 #### librdkafka-reference
-A simply re-org folder include necessary header/c files for compiling, a release folder with pre-compiled dll/lib files.
+A simply re-org folder include necessary header/c files for compiling, and a release folder with pre-compiled dll/lib files.
+You will alwasy need this for runtime anyway.

 ## Prepare for installation